simplyblock-io/spdk-csi/docs/storage-nodes.md

 ### Storage nodes volume provisioning

-We now also have the concept of storage-nodes on kubernetes.
-These will be Kubernetes nodes which reside within the kubernetes compute cluster as normal worker nodes and can have any PODs deployed.
-However, they have either NVMe disk locally attached with partitions or ebs volumes without partitions.
+Apart from a disaggregated storage cluster deployment, storage-plane pods can now also be deployed onto k8s workers and they may-coexist with any compute workload (storage consumers).
+Depending on the type of the storage node, it has to come with either at least one locally attached nvme drive or ebs block storage volumes are auto-attached in the during the deployment (aws only).

 ### Preparing nodes

 #### Step 0: Networking & tools

-Make sure that the Kubernetes worker nodes used as storage-node has access to the simplyblock cluster.
+Make sure that the Kubernetes worker nodes running storage-plane pods have nvme-oF access to each other and - if needed - external storage nodes in the simplyblock cluster.
+They also need connectivity to/from the simplyblock control plane.
 If you are using terraform to deploy the cluster.
 Please attach `container-instance-sg` security group to all the instances.

 #### Step1: Install nvme cli tools and nbd